contensis/docs-management-http/nodes/update-a-node.md

     "data": [
         {
             "field": "",
-            "message": "A name is required for at least one language" }
+            "message": "A slug is required for at least one language" }
     ],
     "type": "Validation"